albaperis/PerisYague2023/README.md

 Lastly, under /Results, you can find the R script stats_figures.Rmd which will load the files from /Raw_Results to reproduce the exact figures needed in this manuscript.

+JASP files used for Bayesian analyses can be found in the OSF repository [here] (https://osf.io/4rbeq/) under /Results/JASP_files_results.zip

 # **How can I get started?**